fraxflax/nw-watchdog/help.md

 	Determines how much info is logged to the logfile and which alerts are triggered.

 	__0__ - none<br>
-	No output to logfile and no alerts trigged at all ... pretty useless unless you just want to keep traffic going keeping a connecting alive without any alerts.
+	No output to logfile and no alerts triggered at all ... pretty useless unless you just want to keep traffic going keeping a connecting alive without any alerts.

 	__1__ - error<br>
 	Only logs and alerts on errors causing the __nw-watchdog__ not to function as intended.